SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 - In the definition, the right-hand side value is declared as if an inline declaration is used.
 The data type is derived accordingly.
 - Only to be used in constructor expressions (see the syntax diagrams in the ABAP Keyword Documentation where exactly [`LET`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaplet.htm) expressions can be specified).

-See the following simple examples to get an idea about the use:
+See the following examples to get an idea about the use:

 ```abap
 "Data type and object to work with in the example